nevmn/VMProtectSDK-Golang/README.md

 6.Linux has not been tested.
 Maybe, but some of the code needs to be modified.

 7."VMProtect.SetSerialNumber" This function has a probability that the program will crash before it is not be protected (only on Windows).

-8.You must use VMProtect.GoString to convert char to string,not C.GoString
+8.You must use VMProtect.GoString to convert char to string,not C.GoString.

+9.You can't write the command "#cgo windows LDFLAGS: -L${SRCDIR} -lVMProtectSDK64" in the Go file, Instead, it should be written in the compilation script, Otherwise VMP cannot recognize the Marker.
 ````